 Program Manager

-Barb is the Program Manager for the Astrophysics Project Division, which includes the Hubble Space Telescope Operations and Space Science Mission Operations and the Program Director of the PhysCOS/COR Program Office, which includes the ATHENA and LISA studies currently in pre-formulation as well as the management of the Strategic Astrophysics Technology Program.
-She collaborates with the Exoplanet Explorations Program at the Jet Propulsion Laboratory and the Astrophysics Strategic Missions Program at NASA Headquarters to prepare NASA to implement the results of the 2020 Decadal Survey on Astronomy and Astrophysics.
+Barbara Grofic has been for over 4 years the Division Manager for the Astrophysics Project Division, which includes the Hubble Space Telescope Operations Project, The James Webb Space Telescope Mission Operations Project, the Space Science Mission Operations Project, the Habitable Worlds Observatory Technical Maturation Project, and she is the Program Director of the PhysCOS/COR Program Office, which includes the ATHENA study currently in pre-formulation as well as the management of the Strategic Astrophysics Technology Program.
+She collaborates with the Exoplanet Explorations Program at the Jet Propulsion Laboratory and the Astrophysics Strategic Missions Program at NASA Headquarters to implement the results of the 2020 Decadal Survey on Astronomy and Astrophysics.

-Barb earned a B.A. in Mathematics & Astronomy from Smith College and an M.S. in Computer Science from Johns Hopkins University.
-She lives with her husband Barry and rescue dogs Jake, Miranda, and Nova and, enjoys golf, cruising in their 1966 Corvair, and visiting with their seven grandchildren.
+Barbara earned a B.A. in Mathematics & Astronomy from Smith College and an M.S. in Computer Science from Johns Hopkins University.
+She lives with her husband and rescue dogs and, enjoys golf, weight lifting, cruising in their 1966 Corvair, and visiting with their seven grandchildren.

 Deputy Program Manager